DanielReddJones/whoisthisjoker.com/content/jokerlinks/fun.md

 [Open source Game Clones](https://osgameclones.com/) - Want gaming but hate "absolutely proprietary?" osgameclones is a pretty long list of games that have been open sourced, along with download links and repos.

 [POOM](https://freds72.itch.io/poom) - This game is a version of DOOM for the PICO-8 fantasy console.
 Its impressive, given the limitations of the PICO-8.
-The controls are odd, though.
-WASD?
-Who ever heard of WASD?
-We use ESDF in this household!
-I tried playing with the classic doom controls as well...arrow keys + ctrl to shoot.
-For some reason shoot is X instead of CTRL.
-Also the levels are vastly redesigned, so its a new game rather than a source port.
+The levels are not the same, but it is a good time all around

-Weird controls aside, POOM comes highly recommended by me.
-It's free, you can play it in the web browser, and its fun.
-Try it out!
+[Squishy Earth](www.byronknoll.com/earth.html) - By Byron Knoll.
+Its a squishy earth.
+Have fun!